jeckman/wpbook/README.txt

    Set the callback url to your blog url, including  a trailing slash.
        (http://www.yourblogurl.com/)
-   For canvas url, you just need something all lower case, unique, with no spaces, and no trailing slash.
+   For canvas url, you just need something *all lower case*, unique, with no spaces, and no trailing slash.
 Remember it.

    Set the application type to "website"